 - 1. Click the Configure button. - 2.
-Select the appropriate network certificate authority from the drop-down list. - 3.
-Specify a user name for inner PEAP tunnel authentication: - Check Use Windows User Name to use the Windows user name as the PEAP user name. - o OR: Enter a PEAP user name in the User Name field to use a separate user name and start the PEAP authentication process. - 4.
+To avoid the need to log on again after resuming operation (for example, after your computer goes into standby or hibernate mode), check Always Resume the Secure Session. - 3.
+Select the appropriate network certificate authority from the drop-down list. - 4.
+Specify a user name for inner PEAP tunnel authentication: - Check Use Windows User Name to use the Windows user name as the PEAP user name. - OR: Enter a PEAP user name in the User Name field to use a separate user name and start the PEAP authentication process. - 5.
 Choose Token or Static Password, depending on the user database.

-Note that Token uses a hardware token device or the Secure Computing SofToken program (version 1.3 or later) to obtain and enter a one-time password during authentication.

-- 5. Click Advanced and: - Leave the server name field blank for the client to accept a certificate from any server with a certificate signed by the authority listed in the Network Certificate Authority drop-down list. (recommended) - Enter the domain name of the server from which the client will accept a certificate.

-The login name used for PEAP tunnel authentication, fills in automatically as PEAPxxxxxxxxxxx, where xxxxxxxxxxxx is the computer's MAC address.
-Change the login name if needed.
+Note that Token uses a hardware token device or the Secure Computing SofToken program (version 1.3 or later) to obtain and enter a one-time password during authentication. - 6.
+Click Settings... and: - Leave the server name field blank for the client to accept a certificate from any server with a certificate signed by the authority listed in the Network Certificate Authority drop-down list. (recommended) - Enter the domain name of the server from which the client will accept a certificate. - The login name used for PEAP tunnel authentication fills in automatically as PEAP-xxxxxxxxxxx, where xxxxxxxxxx is the computer's MAC address.
+Change the login name if needed. - 7.
+Click OK. - 8.
+Enable the profile.

-6. Click OK.

-7. Enable the profile.